unneon/glotter/README.md

 Yes, just run it in `gdb`.
 This is a graph visualization tool, not a complete debugger.

 **Can it be used without Internet connection?**
 Yes.
-Browser is required, but all resources all available locally.
+Browser is required, but all resources are available locally.